Greenhouse Gas Reporting Requirements and State Limits.

 Violations of CFP requirements are subject to civil and criminal penalties under state Clean Air Act authority.
 Penalties collected from CFP violations must be deposited into the Account.

-Fifty percent of revenues earned by electric utilities from electricity supplied to retail customers to generate credits under the CFP must be used for transportation electrification, which may include the production and provision of renewable hydrogen.
-Of this 50 percent, 60 percent of the transportation electrification projects must be in or directly benefit federal Clean Air Act maintenance or nonattainment areas, areas at risk of maintenance or nonattainment designation, areas designated as maintenance or nonattainment as of January 1, 2019, or areas identified by the Department of Health as disproportionately impacted communities, if such areas are within the service area of the utility.
-Ecology may adopt rules governing the limitations on the use of the other 50 percent of revenues earned by electric utilities from participating in the CFP, and must require some portion of these revenues to be used for the establishment of a program that provides a price reduction on new electric vehicle purchases or leases.
+Fifty percent of revenues earned by electric utilities from electricity supplied to retail customers to generate credits under the CFP must be used for transportation electrification, which may include the production and provision of hydrogen.
+Of this 50 percent, 60 percent of the transportation electrification projects must be in or directly benefit federal Clean Air Act maintenance or nonattainment areas, areas at risk of maintenance or nonattainment designation, areas designated as maintenance or nonattainment, or areas identified by the Department of Health as disproportionately impacted communities, if such areas are within the service area of the utility.
+Ecology, in consultation with the Utilities and Transportation Commission, may adopt rules governing the limitations on the use of the other 50 percent of revenues earned by electric utilities from participating in the CFP.
+Ecology must provide for the establishment and funding of a statewide CFP to provide light duty vehicle consumers with reasonable purchase incentives on electric vehicles at the time of purchase or lease, and must require some portion of this 50 percent of revenues to be contributed by each electric utility to this program.

 To the extent that the CFP conflicts with the state Motor Fuel Quality Act and biofuel requirements, the CFP's requirements supersede.

 (In support) Transportation fuels, and on-road fuels in particular, are responsible for a large portion of Washington's greenhouse gas emissions.
 Washington will not achieve its overall greenhouse gas emission reduction goals without policies targeted to transportation emissions.
 Air pollution from transportation sources disproportionately impacts people of color and lower-income populations.
-A portion of Clean Fuels Program revenues should be invested in electric vehicle rebates for consumers, since electric vehicles are responsible for generating credits under the program.
-Successful Clean Fuels Programs have been implemented in California and Oregon without the negative impacts on gasoline and diesel prices that opponents forecasted.
-Auto manufacturers are committed to reducing greenhouse gas emissions from vehicles and support Clean Fuels Program policies because they are effective at reducing emissions.
-Without a Clean Fuels Program, Washington misses out on significant investments in alternative fuel infrastructure.
-A Clean Fuels Program provides long-term, technology-neutral regulatory certainty for companies to invest in lower-carbon solutions.
+A portion of Clean Fuels Program (CFP) revenues should be invested in electric vehicle rebates for consumers, since electric vehicles are responsible for generating credits under the program.
+Successful CFPs have been implemented in California and Oregon without the negative impacts on gasoline and diesel prices that opponents forecasted.
+Auto manufacturers are committed to reducing greenhouse gas emissions from vehicles and support CFP policies because they are effective at reducing emissions.
+Without a CFP, Washington misses out on significant investments in alternative fuel infrastructure.
+A CFP provides long-term, technology-neutral regulatory certainty for companies to invest in lower-carbon solutions.
 Because Washington does not have in-state oil and gas production, money spent on fossil fuels largely flows out of state.
-Renewable hydrogen, renewable natural gas, and biogas are economically viable, home-grown fuels that will benefit from the Clean Fuels Program and will be key to the program's success.
+Renewable hydrogen, renewable natural gas, and biogas are economically viable, home-grown fuels that will benefit from the CFP and will be key to the program's success.
 Emission reductions should be more significant and faster than the standards proposed in the bill.
 The negative impacts of climate change in Washington become clearer each year.
 Puget Sound is warming and acidifying due to climate change.

 (Opposed) Clean Fuels Programs are a costly and ineffective way to reduce greenhouse gas emissions.
 Claims of improved air quality and other environmental benefits of the program are overstated and come at a high cost relative to other emission reduction policy options.
 The program is not likely to spur jobs in Washington, and will send economic investments out of the state.
-The Clean Fuels Programs in California and Oregon have increased fuel prices, and led the trucking industry to adopt surcharges for shipments into or out of California.
-A Clean Fuels Program will increase gas prices without raising revenues for investments in transportation infrastructure.
-The increase in gas prices caused by a Clean Fuels Program will make it harder to enact new fuel taxes.
+The CFPs in California and Oregon have increased fuel prices, and led the trucking industry to adopt surcharges for shipments into or out of California.
+A CFP will increase gas prices without raising revenues for investments in transportation infrastructure.
+The increase in gas prices caused by a CFP will make it harder to enact new fuel taxes.
 Increased gas prices increase operation costs for agricultural, trucking, and other businesses, and ultimately lead to increased prices for consumer goods.
 Clean Fuels Programs hurt people who live in rural areas and must travel long distances to employment opportunities.
 Increases in gas prices have regressive economic impacts that primarily hurt lower-income individuals.

-(Other) A Clean Fuels Program would do little to improve air quality and is an ineffective way to reduce greenhouse gas emissions as measured on a cost-per-ton basis.
-The Clean Fuels Program should include cost-caps and regulatory off-ramps to reduce the risks of negative impacts from the program.
-Companies will adapt to a Clean Fuels Program and other regulations that shape the transportation fuel market.
-Utilities should use Clean Fuels Program revenues to ensure the equitable access to electric vehicle charging infrastructure.
+(Other) A CFP would do little to improve air quality and is an ineffective way to reduce greenhouse gas emissions as measured on a cost-per-ton basis.
+The CFP should include cost-caps and regulatory off-ramps to reduce the risks of negative impacts from the program.
+Companies will adapt to a CFP and other regulations that shape the transportation fuel market.
+Utilities should use CFP revenues to ensure the equitable access to electric vehicle charging infrastructure.